On the (non) existence of viscosity solutions of multi-time Hamilton-Jacobi equations: The multi--time Hamilton--Jacobi equation

 It is proved in \cite{ZA3,chinois} that two commuting Tonelli Hamiltonians have the same weak KAM solutions, therefore the previous theorem is consistent with this fact, in the sense that it is normal that whenever $H$ has a $C^{1,1}$ weak KAM solution, it will be the same for $G$.

 Let us conclude with one last speculation.
-The previous results, in order to be global, are stated for Tonelli Hamiltonians.
-However, when a Hamiltonian is convex in some areas, and concave in others, the previous discussions show that according to where the characteristics come from, the variational solutions of the evolutionary equation are either semi--concave or semi--convex in some zones.
-Those two different kinds of regularization might give a new insight as to why variational solutions differ from viscosity solutions, and do not verify the semi--group property.
+The previous results, in order to be global, are stated for two Tonelli Hamiltonians.
+However, when a single Hamiltonian is convex in the fibers in some areas (say for $x$ in an open set $U$ of the torus), and concave in others (say for $x$ in an open set $V$ of the torus), the previous discussions show that variational solutions of the evolutionary equation will be either semi--concave (resp. semi--convex) in $U$ (resp. $V$) for small times, i.e. as long as the method of characteristics applies and the latter do not leave those open sets.
+This need not remain true in the long time.
+On the other hand, due to the semi--group property and the finite speed propagation, the viscosity solutions always remain semi--concave in $U$ (resp. semi--convex in $V$).
+These two different kinds of regularity might give a new insight as to detecting when variational solutions differ from viscosity solutions and thereby do not verify the semi--group property.
+We also mention the recent work \cite{bernardnew} on very similar issues.